 We headed to the absolutely gorgeous Ellenborough Park afterwards for afternoon tea.
 We got so lucky as it was an absolutely beautiful day.
 It is such a stunning venue and I can imagine it being perfect for weddings, a romantic getaway or a girls weekend.
 They have hotel and spa facilities there too.

 There were then four different types of scones, all served warm with jam and clotted cream.
-I'm not sure which scones I had, but I thoroughly enjoyed them!
+I’m not sure which scones out of the four I had, but I thoroughly enjoyed them!

 Finally we moved onto the cakes.
 There was a delightful carrot cake, a swiss roll with a very clever pattern on the outside, a mini chocolate tart that was very delicious, and a beautifully bright purple macaron.
 I was very full but very happy by the end!

 I went home with a copy of Paul Hollywood’s new book – Pies & Puds.
 I read it on the train home and I’m definitely going to give some of the recipes a go.
 It was such a fun day and I feel very lucky to have been a part of this unique project.
 Let me know what you think of the cupcake portrait in the comments!